How To Buy Your First Car

 - Maintenance and repair costs.
 One trip to the dealership for routine maintenance could cost P6,000.
 This isn’t even including all the little things you’ll have to do to keep your car in tip-top shape, like pumping air into your tires, car washes, and others.

 - Other costs.
 Tolls, parking, registration, and other fees not included above will add to the cost of ownership of your car.

 It may not be easy to buy a new car.
 You’ll have to make a lot of decisions and spend a good chunk of money.
 But if you do your research, know your options, and are wise about your budget, you’ll find the perfect car that will serve you well for years to come.

 Need help financing your new car?
-Don’t forget to use our car loan comparison tool.
+Compare car loans with our online comparison tool.